-It’s just as well as having a young family and growing up to, at that initial stage, because I think I was 25 or 24, actually I bought the house when I was 19, so I had that completed actually a lot less.
-I was only about 22 or 23 and we’re basically debt free at that time.
+It’s just as well as having a young family and growing up too, at that initial stage because I think I was 25 or 24, actually, I bought the house when I was 19, so I had that completed actually a lot less.
+I was only about 22 or 23 and we’re basically debt-free at that time.

 So I ended up buying it at 400 and realise that the person who built the house originally actually just did an ad hoc type of job.
-It was a very, it was a very funny kind of build and had all sorts of problems, which I ended up discovering.
-And that was a lesson learned from that point of view is just not to, you know, not to get too carried away on the fact that there’s an 800 square metre site, so it can be developed as townhouses.
-It can be subdivided to also look at the quality of the house, which is on there as well.
+It was a very funny kind of build and had all sorts of problems, which I ended up discovering.
+And that was a lesson learned from that point of view is just not to get too carried away on the fact that there’s an 800 square metre site, so it can be developed as townhouses, it can be subdivided but to also look at the quality of the house, which is on there as well.
 Because that can come back based on your strategy, which it did in this case.
 Because I was just looking in and got caught up in the land more than the house.

 Sukkarieh learns some shocking news and explains how the experience helped him in the long run.

-When I looked at, you know, the strategy of putting townhouses and looking and seeing if that was a possible or just getting a block because you could actually just put a fence right beside the property without moving it and you have a spare block of land.
+When I looked at the strategy of putting townhouses and looking and seeing if that was possible or just getting a block because you could actually just put a fence right beside the property without moving it and you have a spare block of land.
 So I went down with that option.
 But it ended up happening all around when interest rates were about 9%, mind you, it was with Suncorp and it was at 9%.
 This was around about 2008 during the GFC.
 So it was a little while when I made that next move in the next purchase.
 I think I bought it in 2007.
-Because I didn’t really make a purchase after that because we ended up getting married and all of life and had two kids.
+Because I didn’t really make a purchase after that because we ended up getting married and had to deal with all of life and had two kids.
 And it was actually a funny story is Jolene and I were both working in the city and we used to meet up for lunch and go to the gym.
-We were both on the treadmill, and this was on finance due date.
-And so 400, 14 days, finance.
+We were both on the treadmill, and this was on the finance due date.
+And so 400, 14 days finance.
 And it was on that end of that finance day.
 We’re on the treadmill together.
 And then Jolene, we had two kids and then Jolene turned around to me.
-She goes, the gym at fitness first as well, as she goes, I’m pregnant.
+She goes, on the gym at Fitness First as well, I’m pregnant.

-After thinking long and hard about what to do with the block of land he wanted to subdivide, he come to a decision.
+After thinking long and hard about what to do with the block of land he wanted to subdivide, he comes to a decision.

-Because I was just outside that, you know, we’re in a situation where I had my third child, I was the only one working, financial pressure.
+Because I would say that, we’re in a situation where I had my third child, I was the only one working, financial pressure.
 I just wanted to get rid of it and kind of put it behind us.
-So sold the block of land for one eighty and then it was a matter of trying to get our money back from the property itself.
-So we ended up spending about 20, 25, actually probably more like 40 grand on renovations because there was all these things wrong with it.
+So sold the block of land for one-eighty and then it was a matter of trying to get our money back from the property itself.
+So we ended up spending about 20, 25, actually probably more like 40 grand on renovations because there were all these things wrong with it.
 I had to do restumping, new kitchens, do a paint job, et cetera.
-We ended up selling that house for four oh four, so all up it was still a profit, but it wasn’t a great deal and there was a lot, it was really stressful during that period of time.
+We ended up selling that house for 404, so all up it was still a profit, but it wasn’t a great deal and there was a lot, it was really stressful during that period of time.
 And we had our third child.
 So good learning curve from at all.
 Obviously that block of land would probably be worth maybe 300 now and the house was probably still worth maybe five-fifty.
-So long term, looking back at it all there’s some positives out of it all.
-But during that time when you’re having a young family and, and you know, it is pretty stressful period.
+So long-term, looking back at it all there’s some positives out of it all.
+But during that time when you’re having a young family, it is a pretty stressful period.